 We shall say more about proofs in Section 6.

 So far, all the rules of inference that we have been permitted to use come from our list of tautologies.
 These are not the only kinds of rules of inference we shall allow.
-Here are two more kinds:
+Here are another:

 Rule of Inference T2

 We can add any tautology that appears in the list of tautologies at the end of the last section as a new line in our list of true statements.